“Where can I sell my domain?” you wonder.

 The idea of making great money buying and selling domain names without having to actually build websites, learn affiliate marketing, or build a business can be a tempting one.

-However, this is not a way to make passive income.
+However, being a domain flipper is a tough way to make passive income.
 Being able to do this full-time is going to be a major challenge.

 Receiving Direct Offers

-This is where anyone looking to buy your domain name will be able to find information to contact you and start the process.
+This is where anyone looking to buy your domain name will be able to find information to contact you and see what the asking price is.

 - Always get a written contract

-- Always get paid before transferring the domain
+- Always accept payment before transferring the domain

 - If you get a weird feeling about this, don’t do the deal